Source Protection Committee

 The Essex Region Source Protection Committee consists of 15 members plus a Chair and is comprised of representatives from sectors that encompass the broad, multi-sectoral interests of our region.
 The staff at the Essex Region Source Protection Authority carry out the technical requirements of the Clean Water Act.
 The Essex Region Conservation Authority Board of Directors is designated as the Source Protection Authority in the Essex Region.

 As outlined in the Clean Water Act, 2006, under Ontario Regulation 288/07, the Essex Region Source Protection Committee has been created to develop a Source Protection Plan to protect municipal sources of drinking water in the Essex Region Source Protection Area.
-The Essex Region Source Protection Committee consists of 15 members plus a Chair and is comprised of representatives from sectors that encompass the broad, multi-sectoral interests of our region.
+The Essex Region Source Protection Committee consists of 15 members plus a Chair and is comprised of representatives from sectors that encompass the broad, multi-sector interests of our region.
 The Essex Region Conservation Authority Board of Directors is designated as the Source Protection Authority in the Essex Region.
 Source Protection Committee members are appointed by the Source Protection Authority.
 As per Section 2 of O. Reg 288/07, the Source Protection Committee is composed as follows:

 - 1/3 of the members must reflect the interests of the local municipalities.